 Among the financially feasible uses, the use that results in the highest value (the maximally productive use) is the highest and best use.
-Considering these factors, the maximally productive use as if vacant is for assemblage with the adjacent parcels for multifamily development.
+Considering these factors, the maximally productive use as if vacant is for open space or vehicular access to adjacent parcels due to a conveyance restriction that prohibits development on the subject and does not allow for the transfer of development rights from the subject to any other parcels.